jeffreykegler/old_kollos/notes/misc/constant_space.md

 but we can ignore completions.
 We can also ignore any splits that occur before nulling symbols.

+The above rules imply that left split rules can be nulling -- in fact one of the left split rules must be nulling.
+But no right split rule can be nulling.
+Informally, a right split rule must represent "something".

 For a small grammar, it is not hard to write the above rules by hand.
 For large grammars, there is nothing to prevent the rewrite from